mr-manuel/venus-os_overlay-fs/README.md

 1. **Configuration File**:
    - The script reads the configuration file located at `/data/apps/overlay-fs/overlay-fs.conf`.
-   - Each line in this file should specify a directory path that needs to be overlaid.
+   - Each line in this file should specify a directory path to be overlaid, followed by a space and one or more comma-separated app names.

 2. **Install script**:
    - The `enable.sh` script reads the configuration file and sets up overlay filesystems based on its contents.
-   - For each directory specified in the config file, it creates a corresponding folder under `/data/apps/overlay-fs/data`.
+   - For each directory specified in the config file, it creates a corresponding directory under `/data/apps/overlay-fs/data`.
    - It creates three necessary subdirectories: `upper`, `work`, and `merged`.
    - **Mounting Overlay**:<br>
      The script mounts the overlay filesystem to the `merged` directory, combining the original directory with the `upper` and `work` directories.